import ast

 The following fields may also be present:

-- `y_positive`: `Dict[int, torch.Tensor]` mapping from local anchor node id to a tensor of positive
+- `y_positive`: `dict[int, torch.Tensor]` mapping from local anchor node id to a tensor of positive

 label node ids.

-- `y_negative`: (Optional) `Dict[int, torch.Tensor]` mapping from local anchor node id to a tensor of negative
+- `y_negative`: (Optional) `dict[int, torch.Tensor]` mapping from local anchor node id to a tensor of negative

 label node ids.
 This will only be present if the supervision edge type has negative labels.